PAS4023 - Church Administration and Finance

 - CP22 Ability to assess and implement contemporary approaches to administration in light of enduring theological and contextual perspectives.

 - CH8 Ability to practice holistic stewardship (mutual submission in gender relationships, sexual purity, marriage and family, personal finance, professional conduct, practicing Sabbath, etc.)

 - CX3 Ability to discern sociological dynamics, (including the power dynamics of gender, age and ethnicity) and to apply that information to specific ministry settings.

 - CX4 Ability to analyze and describe congregations and communities.

-Completion of at least 96 credit hours.
+The Practice of Christian Ministry, completion of at least 96 credit hours.